 Delaware corporations are required to file an annual report and pay franchise tax by March 1 each year.
 The minimum corporate franchise tax is $175 using the default Authorized Shares Method and can increase if the corporation has a large number of authorized shares.
 The Assumed Par Value Capital Method can be used to calculate corporate franchise tax and starts at $400.00.
 Assumed Par Value method may lower franchise tax for those corporations with a large number of authorized shares and/or shares with a higher par value.

 Nonprofit 501(c)(3) organizations and other exempt domestic corporations owe $25 each year on March 1.

 The late fees for franchise tax are $200, plus 1.5% interest per month.
 This fee is assessed by the state automatically.

-Why Do I Need to Pay the Delaware Franchise Tax?
+What Happens If I Don’t Pay the Delaware Franchise Tax?

 If a company fails to pay franchise tax, it will eventually lose its good standing.
 This is important to understand because a lapsed/void LLC will expose its members to personal liability they would otherwise not have if they paid franchise tax on time.
 It is also important to pay franchise tax if the company wants to avoid the much costlier process of Renewal and Revival of an LLC that the Secretary of State has declared void.